import pandas as pd

 .

-Often you can answer this question by examining the relationships between missing values and other variables, as we did when we looked at the distributions of the variables.
-For example, edu
+What this cannot tell you is why the data are missing.
+Often you can answer this question by examining the relationships between missing values and other variables.
+For example, who are the people with missing values of income?

 You should also consider relationships between missing values.
-In this data set, the apparent relationship between the missingness of income
+In this data set, people with a missing value of income

 What is the likely distribution of income